 - vitamin D deficiency

 Chloride is necessary for maintaining the proper balance of bodily fluids.

-Hyperchloremia occurs when there is too much chloride in the body.
-This can happen as a result of:
+Hyperchloremia occurs when there’s too much chloride in the body.
+It can happen as a result of the following:

-Hypochloremia develops when there is too little chloride in the body.
-This is often caused by sodium or potassium problems, as discussed below.
-Other causes can include:
+Hypochloremia develops when there’s too little chloride in the body.
+Causes include: